mxuanvan02/HybridStackPPI/README.md

 The model automatically fetches motif definitions from the ELM database (http://elm.eu.org/elms/elms_index.tsv).

-> **Note:** An active internet connection is required for the first run to download and cache this database to `data/resources/`.

 ## 📊 Reproducing Results

 To reproduce the benchmark results reported in the paper (Table 3 & Table 4):